-William Eastlake was a writer who was born on July 14, 1917.
-He grew up in New Jersey during the Great Depression, and following high school he hitchhiked across the country.
+Writer William Eastlake was born on July 14, 1917.
+He grew up in New Jersey during the Great Depression, and following high school he hitchhiked across the United States.
 Eastlake enlisted in the US Army in 1942.
 He served in the Infantry for four and a half years, and was wounded while leading a platoon during the Battle of the Bulge.
 Following the war, Eastlake spent several years in Europe.
 After returning from Europe in the 1950s, Eastlake settled on a ranch in New Mexico.
-He wrote many short stories and novels about New Mexico and the Southwest including Go in Beauty, The Bronc People, Portrait of an Artist with Twenty-six Horses, and Dancers in the Scalp House.
+He wrote many short stories and novels about New Mexico and the Southwest including Go in Beauty, The Bronc People, Portrait of an Artist with Twenty-Six Horses, and Dancers in the Scalp House.

 Miscellaneous materials primarily include announcements and programs for Eastlake's lectures, book publishers' catalogs, and a calendar.
 The photographs in this collection are primarily of William Eastlake, but also included are photographs of his ranch in New Mexico and various other individuals.